-- Determine if your project is affected by the ordinance requirements.
+- Determine if your project is subject to the ordinance requirements.
 Some projects are exempt from the ordinance.
 To find out what projects must comply with the recycling ordinance and what projects are exempt, consult the C&D Debris Recycling Deposit Table (see below).

-- Fill out a Waste Management Form - Part I (WMF - I) for every project covered by the ordinance.
+- Fill out a Waste Management Form for every project covered by the ordinance.

 - Provide C&D debris estimates in tons.
 For C&D debris that can't be weighed, please consult the City's Construction and Demolition Debris Conversion Rate Table.
 If any of the materials generated do not have a conversion factor listed, determine the quantity of the particular materials and provide an estimate of the weight of the materials.